-Native code is outside the scope of our analysis, however, it is interesting to see how many applications actually use native code.
+Native Code Native code is outside the scope of our analysis, however, it is interesting to see how many applications use native code.
 The use of native code is discouraged by Android as it increases complexity and may not always result in performance improvements.
-Additionally, all Android APIs are accessible to developers at the Java layer and so the native layer provides no extra functionality.
-Nevertheless, we found that out of 23,838 applications, 1,457 (6%) of applications have at least one native code file included in their APK.
-Of the total 2,652 shared objects in APKs, a majority (1,533, 58%) of them were not stripped.
+Additionally, all Android APIs are accessible to developers at the Java layer, so the native layer provides no extra functionality.
+We found that 1,988 out of 28983 applications (7%) have at least one native code file included in their APK.
+Of the total 3,902 shared objects in APKs, a majority (2,014, 52%) of them were not stripped.
 This is interesting because stripping has long been used to reduce the size of shared libraries and to make them more difficult to reverse engineer, however, a majority of the applications we downloaded contained unstripped shared objects.
 This may be a result of developers using C/C++ who aren't familiar with creating libraries.